DIRECTOR'S ORDER #90:

 study, and (b) implementation of specific value analysis proposals.

-Lands, will develop and issue Reference Manual 90, the Value Analysis
+will develop and issue Reference Manual 90, the Value Analysis Handbook, to

-Handbook, to further implement Management Policies (2001) and this
+further implement Management Policies (2001) and this Director's Order.
+The

-Director's Order.
-The Value Analysis Handbook will contain standards
+Value Analysis Handbook will contain standards and other requirements,

-The DOI Value Engineering Guidance Handbook (VE-1), copies of which
+Value Engineering Guidance Handbook (VE-1), copies of which may be obtained

 6.B Program and Field Staff